gpittarelli/umd-lpc1769/README.md

 systems and development environments.

-Developing in NXP's LPCXpresso IDE for the LPC1769 is not required, however certain proprietary utilities are required for flashing the chip through the LPC-Link board.
-If you want to work with the board with no proprietary software, the LPC-Link board can be chopped off and the remaining board with the LPC1769 can be programmed via JTAG.
+Developing in NXP's LPCXpresso IDE for the LPC1769 is not required, however the IDE must be installed for the arm-none-eabi-* toolchain, certain proprietary utilities required for communicating with the LPC-Link board, and also the CMSISv2p00_LPC17xx library.

-The code base also requires an LPCXpresso install for the provided CMSIS library.
+All of these dependencies could be dropped, by getting the arm-none-eabi-* toolchain from another source, chopping off the LPC-Link board and programming the chip with JTAG instead, and including the CMSIS library in the repo (or using a different library).

+Table of contents:
+  * Automatic table of contents
+  {:toc}

 Setup
 -------